carlosesreis/hello-world/README.md

-This is my first repository created for learning purpose.
+This is a repository created for learning purpose.

 My background: